North Korea calls UN Guterres a 'US puppet' after launch - ExBulletin

 North Korea calls UN Guterres a ‘US puppet’ after launch

-SEOUL, South Korea (AP) North Korea’s foreign minister called UN Secretary-General Antonio Guterres a puppet of the United States as she criticized the UN chief for his to be attached to the United States’ condemnation of the North’s recent intercontinental ballistic missile test.
+SEOUL, South Korea — North Korea’s foreign minister has called UN Secretary-General Antonio Guterres a puppet of the United States as she criticized the UN chief for being attached to the US condemnation of the North’s recent intercontinental ballistic missile test.

 I often mistake the UN secretary general for a member of the US White House or its State Department, North Korean Foreign Minister Choe Son Hui said in a statement carried by state media.
 I express my deep regret that the Secretary-General of the United Nations has adopted a very deplorable attitude, unaware of the purpose and principles of the Charter of the United Nations and of his own mission which is to maintain impartiality, objectivity and fairness in all matters.